hwlab-csed/Single-Cycle-Processor/README.md

 # Single Cycle Processor

-### This repository contains one code for the Single Cycle Processor, subsequent testbenches to test each instruction individually and 3 types of questions on the topic.
+### This repository contains one code for the Single Cycle Processor, subsequent testbenches to test each instruction individually and 3 questions on the topic.

 ## Single Cycle Code: